nusrobomaster/Dart-FYP/docs/Introduction.md

 <p align="center" class="small-text">
 <em>Table 1-3: Base Target Difficulty Levels</em>
 </p>
 Higher difficulty levels increase the damage dealt and debuffs applied to the opponent, while granting greater buffs to the attacking team upon a successful hit.
-(See Appendix XX for the damage mechanisms and the buff & debuff mechanisms)
+(See Appendix 3 for the damage mechanisms and the buff & debuff mechanisms)

 # Past attempts’ challenges and our improvements
 Since 2022, NUS Calibur Robotics has made several attempts to develop a dart robot and projectile capable of accurately hitting competition targets.